 According to Kirstie Griffiths, DC, a chiropractor and yoga teacher based in Ontario, "The key to a healthy backpack is to pack it light and wear it right."
 The American Chiropractic Association (ACA) says that a child's backpack should weigh no more than 5 to 10 percent of their body weight, and this rule continues to apply as you get older.
 The more weight you pile onto your back, the more it forces your body to lean forward to support it, so a lighter load is always better.
 For example, "a bag that is 30 percent of a person's body weight creates a 64 percent increased load on the lumbar spine," says Dr. Griffiths.
 This means that when you increase the weight of the backpack, it significantly increases stress to the low back.

-As far as “wearing it right” goes, pros say there are a few things to look out for when selecting a backpack style.
+As far as "wearing it right" goes, pros say there are a few things to look out for when selecting a backpack style.
 First up?
 Adjustable straps, which will ensure that the bag properly fits your body.
-According to Alex Renda, PT, a physical therapist at USA Sports Therapy, a good, supporting backpack shouldn’t hang more than 4 inches below your waist.
-If it sits too low (with the bulk of the backpack near your low back or hips), your spinal muscles will compensate, which leads to back pain and fatigue in other parts of your body, says Renda.
-In addition to properly fitted shoulder straps, chest and waist straps can help to distribute the weight of a bag equally across your body, and thought they may not be the most *~*stylish*~* addition to your outfit, they’ll help you avoid back pain.
-You’ll also want to be sure that your backpack is always settled on both shoulders, which means any single-strap or sling-style bags are out of the question.
-And finally, when it comes to materials, Dr. Griffiths suggests choosing something lightweight, made from either cotton or vinyl, with padded straps and a padded back.
+According to Alex Renda, PT, a physical therapist at USA Sports Therapy, a good, supporting backpack shouldn't hang more than 4 inches below your waist.
+If it sits too low (with the bulk of the backpack near your low back or hips), your spinal muscles will compensate, which leads to back pain, shoulder pain, and fatigue in other parts of your body, says Renda.
+In addition to properly fitted shoulder straps, chest and waist straps can help to distribute the weight of a bag equally across your body, and thought they may not be the most *~*stylish*~* addition to your outfit, they'll help you avoid back pain.
+You'll also want to be sure that your backpack is always settled on both shoulders, which means any single-strap or sling-style bags are out of the question.
+And finally, when it comes to materials, Dr. Griffiths suggests choosing a lightweight backpack, made from either cotton or vinyl, with padded straps and a padded back.

 With all of that in mind, these are the seven best backpacks for back support that will seriously save your spine, according to the experts.